bwipp/postscriptbarcode/README.md

 Downloading
 -----------

-You can download the prepared packages and the sources from here:
+You can download prepared packages and the sources from here:

 https://github.com/bwipp/postscriptbarcode/releases/latest

-Alternatively you can clone the repository:
+Alternatively you can get and build the latest from version control:

     git clone https://github.com/bwipp/postscriptbarcode.git
+    cd postscriptbarcode
+    make

+The flavours are built into subdirectories of the `build/` directory.

+The build requirements are Perl, GNU Make and GhostScript.

 If you are using Ubuntu you can download the daily build of the trunk of BWIPP from PPA: